-the beneficiary(ies) which meet all the following criteria: beneficiaries, which meet all the eligibility criteria at the same time, and do not fall under the category of ineligible costs in Article 14(9) Text of the article Guidelines specifications included in the call for proposal which may provide for specific instructions and/or limitations to the general rules set in the general conditions (if appropriate, specific clauses will also be included in the special conditions).
-Costs have to be related to and generated by activities carried out within the implementation period of the action (as defined in Article 2 of the special conditions) and in accordance with the contract. the beneficiary(ies) which meet all the following criteria at the same time, and do not fall under the category of ineligible costs in Article 14(9).
+Text of the article Guidelines 14(1) Eligible costs are actual costs incurred by the beneficiary(ies) which meet all the following criteria: Eligible costs are actual costs incurred by the beneficiaries, which meet all the eligibility criteria at the same time, and do not fall under the category of ineligible costs in Article 14(9).
 Furthermore, they must be in line with the specifications included in the call for proposals, which may provide for specific instructions and/or limitations to the general rules set in the general conditions (if appropriate, specific clauses will also be included in the special conditions).
-Costs have to be related to and generated by activities carried out within the implementation period of the action (as defined in Article 2 of the special conditions) and in accordance with incurred by the beneficiaries, and must have generated a debt to be paid directly by an entity, which is party to the contract with the contracting authority (i.e. the coordinator or a co-beneficiary).
+Costs have to be related to and generated by activities carried out within the implementation period of the action (as defined in Article 2 of the special conditions) and in accordance with the contract.
+To be considered eligible, costs must be actually incurred by the beneficiaries, and must have generated a debt to be paid directly by an entity, which is party to the contract with the contracting authority (i.e. the coordinator or a co-beneficiary).
 Costs incurred by affiliated entities that are identified in the special conditions will also be accepted as eligible.
 In this case, the affiliated entities concerned have to abide by the same rules applicable to the beneficiaries under the contract with regard to the eligibility of costs and the rights of checks and audit by the Commission, OLAF and the Court of Auditors.
 The coordinator is responsible for monitoring the correct implementation of the contract and for verifying and consolidating the information that will be provided to the contracting authority; therefore the coordinator should also make sure that the conditions for the eligibility of costs are met, through accurate supervision of the co-beneficiaries and the affiliated entities, and appropriate internal arrangements.
 It is worth reminding that costs that might have been deemed eligible at a first glance in the reports may be declared ineligible following an audit or verification carried out according to Article 16.

-The coordinator should keep in mind that it bears the ultimate responsibility (including financial) for the entire action and must reimburse to the contracting authority any cost declared ineligible (see Article 18(4)).

-- a) they are incurred during the implementation of the action as specified in Article 2 of the special conditions.
-In particular: - (i) costs relating to services and works shall relate to activities performed during the implementation period.
+The coordinator should keep in mind that it bears the ultimate responsibility (including financial) for the entire action and must reimburse to the contracting authority any cost declared ineligible (see Article 18(4)). a) they are incurred during the implementation of the action as specified in Article 2 of the special conditions.
+In particular: (i) costs relating to services and works shall relate to activities performed during the As a rule, payments after the implementation period would typically relate to costs that by their nature would only be paid after the implementation period and possibly after the submission of the final report.
+This could for example include:

+implementation period.
 Costs relating to supplies shall relate to delivery and installation of items during the implementation period.
 Signature of a contract, placing of an order, or entering into any commitment for expenditure within the implementation period for future delivery of services, works or supplies after expiry of the implementation period do not meet this requirement.
 Cash transfers between the coordinator and/or the other beneficiary(ies) and/or affiliated entity(ies) may not be considered as costs incurred;